Basis of Presentation and Summary of Significant Accounting Policies

 Concentrations of Credit Risk and Major Customers

 The Company’s cash is deposited with major financial institutions in the U.S., Bangladesh and India.
-At times, deposits in financial institutions located in the U.S. may be in excess of the amount of insurance provided on such deposits by the Federal Deposit Insurance Corporation (“FDIC”).
+At times, deposits in financial institutions located in the U.S. may be in excess of the amount of insurance provided on such deposits by the Federal Deposit Insurance Corporation (FDIC).
 Cash deposits at foreign financial institutions are not insured by government agencies of Bangladesh and India.
 To date, the Company has not experienced any losses on its cash deposits.
-The Company keeps a majority of its cash in quoted and highly-liquid money market funds.

-The Company’s accounts receivable are derived from revenue from customers located in the U.S. Major customers are defined as those generating revenue in excess of 10% of the Company’s annual revenue.
-The Company had three major customers during the three and six months ended June 30, 2023.
-Revenues from these major customers accounted for 20%, 14% and 12% of revenue for the three months ended June 30, 2023 and 19%, 14% and 12% of revenue for the six months ended June 30, 2023.
-The Company had three major customers during the three and six months ended June 30, 2022.
-Revenues from these major customers accounted for 18%, 17% and 12% of revenue for the three months ended June 30, 2022 and 19%, 17% and 12% of revenue for the six months ended June 30, 2022.
+The Company’s accounts receivable are derived from revenue earned from customers located in the U.S. Major customers are defined as those generating revenue in excess of 10% of the Company’s annual revenue.
+The Company had three major customers during each of the three months ended March 31, 2021 and 2020.
+Revenues from the major customers accounted for 28%, 22% and 10% of revenue for the three months ended March 31, 2021, and 29%, 18% and 10% of revenue for the three months ended March 31, 2020.
+Accounts receivable from these three customers totaled $2,462,951 and $1,037,125 at March 31, 2021 and 2020, respectively.

-Restricted cash represents amounts held on deposit at a commercial bank used to secure the Company’s credit card facility balances, to collateralize a letter of credit in the name of the Company’s landlord pursuant to a certain operating lease and for a post-employment savings fund established for the benefit of eligible Bangladesh employees.
-The following table provides a reconciliation of the components of cash, cash equivalents and restricted cash reported in the Company’s condensed consolidated balance sheets to the total of the amount presented in the condensed consolidated statements of cash flows:
+Restricted cash represents amounts held on deposit at a commercial bank used to secure the Company’s credit card facility balances and to collateralize a letter of credit in the name of the Company’s landlord pursuant to a certain operating lease.
+The following table provides a reconciliation of the components of cash and restricted cash reported in the Company’s condensed consolidated balance sheets to the total of the amount presented in the condensed consolidated statements of cash flows:

 Impairment of Long-Lived Assets

 The Company reviews its long-lived assets for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
 Recoverability of assets held and used is measured by comparison of the carrying amount of an asset to future net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets, less costs to sell.
-The Company did not record any expense related to asset impairment in the six months ended June 30, 2023 or 2022.
+The Company did not record any expense related to asset impairment in 2021 or 2020.

-ASC Topic 606, Revenue from Contracts with Customers, outlines a single comprehensive model to use in accounting for revenue arising from contracts with customers.
+ASC Topic 606 outlines a single comprehensive model to use in accounting for revenue arising from contracts with customers.
 The core principle, involving a five-step process, of the revenue model is that an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

 The Company determines revenue recognition through the following steps: